How to treat a swollen eyelid quickly

 One solution is to add an extra pillow beneath your head before you go to sleep.
 Keeping your head elevated above your heart will allow any fluid to drain to the rest of your body and promote proper blood flow while you rest.

-While these tips may temporarily relieve swollen eyes, it’s always better to see an eye doctor for an official diagnosis and treatment plan — especially if the swelling does not subside after using any of the suggestions listed above.
+While these tips may temporarily relieve your symptoms, it’s always better to see an eye doctor for an official diagnosis and swollen eyelid treatment — especially if the swelling does not subside after using any of the suggestions listed above.